WxxShirley/GNN4TaskPlan/README.md

 ![task](./README.assets/task.jpg)

 Task planning aims to break down complex user request into solvable sub-tasks, thereby fulfilling the original request.
 In this context, the sub-tasks can be naturally viewed as a graph where nodes represent the sub-tasks, and the edges denote the dependencies among them.
 Consequently, task planning is a decision-making problem that involves **selecting a connected path within the corresponding graph** and invoking it.
 In this paper, we first provide theoretical analysis, showing that *the biases of attention* and *auto-regressive loss* impede LLM's ability to effectively solve decision-making on graphs.
 Based on the theoretical analysis, we **introduce an additional GNN for sub-task retrieval, available in both training-free and training-based variants**.
 The experiments on diverse LLMs and planning benchmarks demonstrate that the proposed method outperforms existing solutions with much less computation time.
-Furthermore, the performance is further enhanced by improved prompts or a fine-tuned model.

 > Feel free to cite this work if you find it useful to you! 😄